Quasso/qui/README.md

 This is an alpha release.
 I first started making this project several months ago and have incrementally improved it while using it in production projects, though it definitely needs refining.

-Small demo here (inspect the source of example.js for an idea of what's happening): http://quasso.github.io/gsui
+Small demo here (inspect the source of example.js for an idea of what's happening): http://quasso.github.io/qui

 ### Why should I use GSAP, and importantly why should I use this too? ###

 * GSAP is a wonderful library, with class A support and an unwieldy appetite for performance.
 It's backwards compatible to IE6, it vastly outperforms CSS animations and outperforms all other JS animation libraries.
 If you're using a lot of resources and scripting on your web projects and require animation, GSAP is the best way to add as little as possible to that stress and get fluid, responsive animations.
-* GSUI is designed to let front-end devs like me perform common UI transitions with little effort and minimal code.
+* QUI is designed to let front-end devs like me perform common UI transitions with little effort and minimal code.
 It should work as a catalyst in your projects.

 ### How do I get set up? ###

 ## Bower ##

-`bower install gsui (--save-dev)`
+`bower install qui (--save-dev)`

 * Include the script after you've included GSAP
-* Call gsui in your code (see below)
+* Call qui in your code (see below)
 * For more details on the available transitions, option & to see working examples (see below)

 ### Documentation ###